denisdbell/blackjack/README.md

 **4) Run the jar:**

     java -jar target/blackjack*.jar

+### Execute unit tests

+Type the following command to execute the unit tests:

+    mvn test

-Thanks for reading!
+## Thanks for reading!
 I hope you enjoy playing the game!